Renault Twingo: Twingo E-Tech Électrique

 After plans to roll out new electric vehicles, including an electric Twingo, were confirmed in September 2019, Renault announced the Twingo Electric, marketed as the Twingo Z.E.
 (Zero Emissions) and in France as the Twingo E-Tech Électrique, the first-ever electric version of its city car, in February 2020 at the Geneva Motor Show.
 It is the second electric car from Renault, following the Zoe.
 The Twingo Z.E. drive train is based on that of the Smart EQ Forfour, with a larger battery.
-Renault CEO Luca de Meo confirmed in 2021 the entire Twingo range would be discontinued after the third generation, driven in part by the forthcoming Euro 7 emissions standards which will be implemented in 2025.
-It is expected the A-segment Twingo will be replaced by the larger B-segment Renault 5 EV.
+Renault CEO Luca de Meo confirmed in 2021 the entire Twingo range would be discontinued after the third generation, driven in part by the forthcoming Euro 7 emissions standards which was to be implemented in 2025.
+It was expected the A-segment Twingo to be replaced by the larger B-segment Renault 5 EV, though in 2023–2024, a fourth generation was released, called Twingo E-Tech Electric.